glFusion/agenda/README.md

 Select the first day of the week for your location.

+**Display Week Numbers**

+If TRUE, the week number will be displayed on the Month, Week and Day views.

+**Print Enabled**

+If TRUE, a print button will be displayed in the Agenda header to allow printing the current view.

+#### Month View Options

+**Month View :: Event Limit**

+Limits the number of events displayed on a day.
+When there are too many events, a link that looks like “+2 more” is displayed.

+**Month View :: Time Format**

+Determines the time-text that will be displayed on each event.
+For example, 'hh:mm a' will display 12:25 am.
+See PHP date() formats for details on different formats.

+**Month View :: Display Event Time**

+If TRUE, the Event Start Time will display next to the event (All Day events DO NOT display a start time).

+**Month View :: Display Event End Time**

+If TRUE, the Event End Time will also display next to the event (All Day events DO NOT display a end time).

+#### Week View Options

+**Week View :: Event Limit**

+Limits the number of events displayed on a day.
+When there are too many events, a link that looks like “+2 more” is displayed.

+**Week View :: Time Format**

+Determines the time-text that will be displayed on each event.
+For example, 'hh:mm a' will display 12:25 am.
+See PHP date() formats for details on different formats.

 **Week View :: Display Event Time**

 If TRUE, the Event Start Time will display next to the event (All Day events DO NOT display a start time).

 **Week View :: Display Event End Time**

-If TRUE, the Event End Time will also display next to the event (All Day events DO NOT display a end time).
+If TRUE, the Event End Time will also d isplay next to the event (All Day events DO NOT display a end time).

+#### Day View Options

 **Day View :: Event Limit**

 Limits the number of events displayed on a day.
-When there are too many events, a link that looks like "+2 more" is displayed.
+When there are too many events, a link that looks like “+2 more” is displayed.

 **Day View :: Time Format**

 Determines the time-text that will be displayed on each event.
 For example, 'hh:mm a' will display 12:25 am.
-See PHP date() formats for details on different formats.
+See PHP date() formats for details on different formats.formats.

 **Day View :: Display Event Time**